 While the above results strongly support the idea that LIMK 1/2 suppression limits invasion, the use of U373 cells carries important caveats.
-Continous GBM culture models are widely acknowledged to suffer from significant genetic drift, which may result in part from chronic conditioning to highly aphysiological culture conditions (48).
-Moreover, continuous culture models frequently form circumscribed tumors in vivo as opposed to the more infiltrative lesions characteristic of GBM (49).
-To extend our findings to a more clinically proximal culture model, we turned to a classical-subtype human GBM tumor-initiating cell (TIC) line (L0) that forms infiltrative tumors in mouse xenograft studies (15,28).
-We began by knocking down LIMK1 and 2 using our shRNA constructs and confirming knockdown via western blotting (Figure 5A).
-We observed comparable cytoskeletal alterations and reduced cofilin phosphorylation to LIMK1/2 KD U373 cells (Figure 5A,B).
-For example, control TICs assembled F-actin bundles along the cell perimeter, whereas these structures were not visible in LIMK1/2 KD TICs.
-Importantly, when we conducted Boyden Chamber assays with 8 and 3 μm pore sizes, we saw a U373-like reduction in cell invasiveness in the knockdown cells, which was also enhanced with smaller pore sizes (Figure 5C,D).
+Continuous GBM culture models are widely acknowledged to suffer from significant genetic drift, which may result, in part, from chronic conditioning to highly aphysiologic culture conditions (47).
+Moreover, continuous culture models frequently form circumscribed tumors in vivo as opposed to the more infiltrative lesions characteristic of GBM (48).
+To extend our findings to a more clinically proximal culture model, we turned to a classical-subtype human GBM TIC line (L0) that forms infiltrative tumors in mouse xenograft studies (15, 28).
+We began by knocking down LIMK1 and 2 using our shRNA constructs and confirming knockdown via Western blotting (Fig. 5A).
+We observed comparable cytoskeletal alterations and reduced cofilin phosphorylation to LIMK1/2 KD U373 cells (Fig. 5A and B).
+For example, control TICs assembled Factin bundles along the cell perimeter, whereas these structures were not visible in LIMK1/2 KD TICs.
+Importantly, when we conducted Boyden chamber assays with 8- and 3-μm pore sizes, we saw a U373-like reduction in cell invasiveness in the knockdown cells, which was also enhanced with smaller pore sizes (Fig. 5C and D).
 Overall, the phenotypes we observed upon LIMK suppression in U373 cells were broadly reproduced in TICs.